yliyanage/Accident-Detection/pages/results.md

 * Intutively, the number of selected features decrease when $\alpha$ is set to a high value.
 * Achieves the same best performance using only 6 features instead of using 7 features.

 Thus, the best performance is achived when $N=5$ and $\alpha = 0.12$.
-For this setting, the proposed approach achieves 77.2% reduction in average detection delay compare to the reported times by California Highway Patrol.
+For this setting, the proposed approach achieves 77.2% reduction in average detection delay compared to California Highway Patrol.

 [Go Back](../)